PerezOrtegaJ/Xsembles2P/README.md

 9. Save results.
 10. Plot results.

-<sup>†</sup> For example, a 5 minute long video of 256x256 pixels at 12.5 frames per second where the animal was running 50% of the time, the entire analysis will take less than 10 minutes in a usual personal computer.
+<sup>†</sup> For example, a 5 minute long video of 256x256 pixels at 12.5 frames per second where the animal ran 50% of the time, the entire analysis will take less than 10 minutes in a usual personal computer.
+Motion correction consumes most of the time, but, if you do not need to perform it, this analysis can last just a couple of minutes.
 This tool is very convenient if you want to perform online targeting of ensemble neurons during your experiment.

 <sup>††</sup> Unsupervised model-free algorithm which identifies statistically significant repeated activity patterns in population vectors where each pattern includes an ensemble (active neurons) and its associated offsemble (silenced neurons).